Bilingual virtual assistants for US small businesses.

 40 hrs/wk full-time.
 One bilingual operator working in your stack, in our office during Eastern Time business hours.

 Start with Operator →Starter ($897, 20 hrs/wk part-time) fits solo operators and small teams testing the model.
 Team ($3,497/mo) gives you two bilingual operators with a stepped-up shared supervisor on a 6-month commitment.
-Custom (quote-based from $3,497/mo, 5+ operators, 6-month minimum) covers larger portfolios or extended-hours coverage.
+Custom (quote-based, 5+ operators, 6-month minimum) covers larger portfolios or simultaneous multi-shift coverage.
 Universal terms across every tier — 7-day onboarding, unlimited replacements, 5-business-day SLA, 7-day money-back on Starter and Operator, no annual contract, no buyout fees, 3-operator warm bench.
 Full ladder + Universal Terms at /pricing.
 Honest cost ranges across the broader bilingual VA market at /cost/spanish-speaking-virtual-assistant-cost.

-40 million US households speak Spanish at home.
+44.9 million people in the US speak Spanish at home.
 The wedge is real.
 The math is non-trivial.
 Most agencies haven't done the math.

 What you're choosing between, structurally.